Managed IT Services for Pickering Businesses

 Managed IT Services Pricing in Pickering

 Co-managed IT is priced separately based on scope.
-Contact us for a custom quote →
+Contact us for a quote →

 Why Pickering Businesses Switch to Fusion

-Most businesses that switch to Fusion do it after a bad experience with a previous MSP.
-The pattern is consistent: tickets that go three days without resolution, vague answers from whoever answers the phone, and a support model built around billing hours rather than fixing problems.
+Most businesses that switch to Fusion do it after a bad experience with a previous provider.
+The pattern is consistent: tickets that sit for days, vague answers from whoever picks up the phone, and a support model built around billing hours rather than fixing problems.

 Fusion is Canadian-owned and has operated since 2012.
 Your data stays in Canada.
-Security leadership holds the CISSP.
-The standard for cybersecurity certification.
-CIS Controls v8.1 alignment is built into every managed IT engagement.
+Security leadership holds the CISSP, and CIS Controls v8.1 alignment is built into every managed IT engagement.

 Fusion Computing is a CISSP-certified managed service provider that has supported Canadian businesses since 2012.
 Security operations align to CIS Controls v8.1, the same framework used by enterprises, applied to organizations with 10 to 150 employees.
 Fusion Computing is Canadian-owned, and all client data remains in Canada.